washingtonyachtclub/documents/WYC_By-Laws.md

 Administer rating tests and assist with the training of Members.

 #### Executive Council
-Attend and vote at meetings, if they are also Regular Members.
+Attend and, if they are also Regular Members, vote at meetings.

 ### Expiration
 Chief ratings do not expire.